-Over the last two weeks I’ve had two of the biggest ‘launches’ of my life.
+I had two of the biggests “launches” of my life in a two-week time period.
 The first was the ten year anniversary fundraiser for a non-profit and the second was a 2 day TEDx event called TEDxJNJ I helped put on for our Company.

-Being that it was the tenth time I’ve thrown the non-profit fundraiser that launch was much simpler, although we did go all out and make this year’s event special.
-However, the scale, the intensity and the focus that we had put into throwing an amazing TEDxJNJ event has left me speechless for the last 9 days, especially because it was the first time we had done so.
+Being that it was the tenth time I’ve thrown the non-profit fundraiser, that launch was much simpler, although we did go all out and make this year’s event special.
+However, the scale, the intensity and the focus that we had put into throwing an amazing TEDxJNJ event left me speechless for 9 days, especially considering it was the first TEDxJNJ ever.

-I’d like to go more into TEDxJNJ at another time, to the extent the TEDx and JNJ guidelines allow me of course, but the days after that event had me wondering:
+I’d like to go more into TEDxJNJ at another time, to the extent the TEDx and JNJ guidelines allow me, but the days after that event had me wondering:

 How can you plan better for post event hangovers?